robinmoisson/staticrypt/README.md

 Be careful to not break the encrypting javascript part, the variables replaced by StatiCrypt are in this format: `/*[|variable|]*/0`.
 Don't leave out the `0` at the end, this weird syntax is to avoid conflict with other templating engines while still being read as valid JS to parsers so we can use auto-formatting on the template files.

-### Can I remove the "Remember me" checkbox?

-If you don't want the checkbox to be included, you can set the `--remember false` flag to disable it.

 ### Why doesn't StatiCrypt work in HTTP?

 From version 3.x StatiCrypt only uses the browser WebCrypto API, which makes it more secure but is only available in HTTPS or on localhost.
 If you need to use it in HTTP, you can use version 2.x which offers the CryptoJS engine as an option, and will work everywhere.